M.J. Curriculum Employment & Human Resources Law

 Sample Curriculum Option

-MJ students are encouraged to work closely with the environmental regulation program director to tailor a specific course of study that draws on the UW's robust and diverse offerings.
-Below are some sample curricula.
+M.J. students work closely with the program director to tailor a specific course of study that draws on the UW's robust and diverse offerings.

-To become a human resources administrative/management professional with capacity for upward advancement.
+Professional Goal: To become a human resources administrative/management professional with the capacity for upward advancement.

 - Administrative Law